 Are There Any Brightly Colored Mammals?

 There are some exceptions to the rule.
 One of the most colorful mammals is a primate called the mandrill.
 The male of the species has a striking array of colors on his face.
 This “mask” helps to solidify his dominance and attract females.
-In this respect, these apes do use color a lot more like birds than other mammals.
+In this respect, these apes use color more like birds than other mammals.

 Elsewhere in the primate world, The golden snub-nosed monkey has striking orange-toned fur and a blue face.
 Some langur species will give birth to brightly colored babies so that they are visible when passed around the troupe.
 Also, there are the baboons with bright-red backsides.
 None of these live in North America.

-The important distinction here is that these creatures are all primates.
-Therefore, they have different physiology to their mammalian counterparts.
+The critical distinction here is that these creatures are all primates.
+Therefore, they have different physiology from their mammalian counterparts.
 One such difference is their eyesight.
 Primates, including humans, have much better color vision than other mammals.
 Others, such as dogs and cats, don’t need to rely on this ability to see color.
 It is more important that they have better night vision if they are nocturnal hunters.

 Why Are There No Green Mammals?

 When animals showcase color in their fur or skin, it tends to be on the blue end of the spectrum or into the oranges and reds.
 There are no mammals with green fur.
-You might ask why that would be the case when there are so many creatures that live up in the canopy of trees.
+You might ask why that would be the case when so many creatures live up in the canopy of trees.

-First of all, it is much easier to camouflage yourself against a tree trunk or hide in a hole than to try and blend in with the leaves.
+First, it is much easier to camouflage yourself against a tree trunk or hide in a hole than to try blending in with the leaves.
 Here the striped markings and neutral tones of tree-dwelling mammals make more sense.

 The creatures that try to blend in with leaves with bright green pigmentation can typically rest on the leaves themselves.
 This includes frogs, lizards, and insects.